 Search

-We are lucky to have Prof. Miranda Schreurs (University of Michigan) present this seminar and Kay Harrison provide an Aotearoa perspective.
+Prof. Miranda Schreurs (University of Michigan) presented this seminar and Kay Harrison provided an Aotearoa perspective.
 Prof. Schreurs is Chair of Climate and Environmental Policy at the Munich School of Politics and Public Policy, Technical University of Munich.
 Kay Harrison was Aotearoa New Zealand’s Climate Change Ambassador until July 2024.

-Kay Harrison will respond with an examination of climate policies in Aotearoa.
+Kay Harrison responded with an examination of climate policies in Aotearoa.

 About the speakers